 CAUTION: It’s often important to power up the EUT prior to connecting the LISN to the analyzer.
 This is because large transients can occur at power-up and may potentially destroy the sensitive input stage of the analyzer.
 Note that the TekBox LISN has built-in transient protection.
-Not all do…you’ve been warned!4.
+Not all do…you have been warned!

 Power up the EUT and then connect the 50-Ohm output port of the LISN to the analyzer.
 Note the harmonics are usually very high at the lower frequencies and taper off towards 30 MHz.
 Be sure these higher harmonics don’t overdrive the analyzer.
 Add additional internal attenuation, if required.

 By comparing the average detected peaks with the appropriate CISPR limits, you’ll be able to tell whether the EUT is passing or failing prior to formal compliance testing.

 One problem you’ll run into immediately when testing outside of a shielded room or semi-anechoic chamber, is the number of ambient signals from sources like FM and TV broadcast transmitters, cellular telephone, and two-way radios.
 This is especially an issue when using current probes or external antennas.
 We’ll usually run a baseline plot on the analyzer using “Max Hold” mode to build up a composite ambient plot.
 Then, We’ll activate additional traces for the actual measurements.
 For example, we often have three plots or traces on the screen; the ambient baseline, the “before” plot, and the “after” plot with some fix applied.